-The COVID-19 pandemic, even months after government-ordered shutdowns and as restrictions on businesses lift, will continue to have a profound impact on commercial property owners.
-Income-producing properties are experiencing revenue shortfalls, tenant closures and evictions, bankruptcies, and changes in consumer habits and industry trends.
+The COVID-19 pandemic, government-ordered shutdowns and resulting economic turmoil have had a profound impact on commercial property owners.
+Even after the reopening of economies throughout the states, income-producing properties, including those in Allegheny County, are experiencing revenue shortfalls, tenant closures and evictions, bankruptcies, and changes in consumer habits and industry trends that may continue throughout 2020 and beyond.

-Weakened demand for retail shopping for goods and services because of the pandemic not only caused an immediate disruption, but it may lead to long-term changes on occupancy rates and market rents, leading to lower property values.
-While these factors may negatively impact property owners in several ways, they can also open the door to some financial relief
+Weakened demand for retail shopping for goods and services as a result of the pandemic not only causes an immediate disruption, but it may lead to long-term changes on occupancy rates and market rents, leading to lower property values.
+While these factors may negatively impact property owners in a number of ways, they can also open the door to some financial relief in the form of lower taxes by challenging property values through tax assessment appeals.